The Lord of the Rings Online: Volume IV: The Strength of Sauron

-After the Grey Company follows into the Paths of the Dead, the player follows them and arrived into Gondor, now besieged by the Corsairs of Umbar.
-After making a stop at Dol Amroth, the player catches up with Aragorn's forces and takes part in the Battle of Pelargir, after which Aragorn bids them to find either Faramir or Gandalf in Minas Tirith while his men will sail up Anduin aboard the Corsair ships.
-Unable to pass through the enemy blockade at Harlond, the player takes a detour through Ithilien and eventually reaches the besieged Osgiliath, narrowly escaping with the remaining Ithilien Rangers and reaching the White City just as Faramir is shot by a Morgul dart and rendered unconscious.
-The player assists Gandalf in preparing the city for a siege and just before the city gates are shut is sent by the wizard to find King Théoden's forces.
-The player reunites with Riders of Rohan in the Drúedain forest and fights in the battle of the Pelennor Fields.
-They then join the assembled Host of the West that marches through North Ithilien into Dagorlad and fights at the Battle of the Black Gates from where they see the One Ring destroyed and the forces of Sauron finally defeated.
+After the Grey Company follows into the Paths of the Dead, the player follows them and arrives in Gondor, now besieged by the Corsairs of Umbar.
+After making a stop at Dol Amroth, the player catches up with Aragorn's forces and takes part in the Battle of Pelargir.
+After, Aragorn bids them find either Faramir or Gandalf in Minas Tirith, while his men sail up Anduin aboard the Corsair ships.
+Unable to pass through the enemy blockade at Harlond, the player takes a detour through Ithilien, and eventually reaches the besieged Osgiliath.
+They narrowly escape with the remaining Ithilien Rangers and reach the White City just as Faramir is shot by a Morgul dart and rendered unconscious.
+The player assists Gandalf in preparing the city for a siege, and just before the city gates are shut, is sent by the wizard to find King Théoden's forces.
+The player reunites with the Riders of Rohan in the Drúedain forest, and fights in the battle of the Pelennor Fields.
+They then join the assembled Host of the West that marches through North Ithilien into Dagorlad and fights at the Battle of the Black Gates, from where they see the One Ring destroyed and the forces of Sauron finally defeated.

 The Black Book of Mordor: Where the Shadows Lie

 The Free Peoples of Middle-Earth begin to explore the lands of Mordor which were closed to them for over a thousand years.
-Assisting Gandalf, the player learns of the Gúrzyul – powerful servants of the Enemy which unlike the Nazgûl did not perish with him and continue to pose a danger to the people of Middle-Earth.
-One of the Gúrzyul known as Karazgar the Weeping Warrior has been suspiciously absent from the power struggle in Mordor, having escaped into the northern lands.
-The player character and Gandalf give chase after him, through the ruins of Dol Guldur into the halls of King Thranduil, eventually leading to the Kingdom Under the Mountain, now rules by Dain's son Thorin III.
-On an errand for Thorin III in the Iron Hills, the player finds an artifact from Mordor – a Black Book which they deliver to Gandalf for safekeeping.
+Assisting Gandalf, the player learns of the Gúrzyul – powerful servants of the Enemy which, unlike the Nazgûl, did not perish with him, and continue to pose a danger to the people of Middle-Earth.
+One of the Gúrzyul, Karazgar the Weeping Warrior, has been suspiciously absent from the power struggle in Mordor, having escaped into the northern lands.
+The player and Gandalf give chase through the ruins of Dol Guldur, into the halls of King Thranduil, and eventually to the Kingdom Under the Mountain, now ruled by Dain's son, Thorin III.
+On an errand for Thorin III in the Iron Hills, the player finds an artifact from Mordor, a Black Book which they deliver to Gandalf for safekeeping.
 Karazgar's forces assault Erebor but are repelled, and a company of dwarves departs to reclaim their ancient strongholds in Ered Mithrin, believing them to be safe after the demise of Sauron.
-They battle against Karazgar until Gandalf reveals his weakness and learns that Karazgar desires the very book that he carries and Gandalf departs to the lands of Beornings to get the Black Book away from Karazgar.
+They battle against Karazgar until Gandalf reveals his weakness and learns that Karazgar desires the very book that Gandalf carries.
+Gandalf departs to the lands of Beornings to get the Black Book away from Karazgar.
 An encounter in the Gladden Fields sends Gandalf and the player back to Mordor, just as the forces of Gondor advance on Minas Morgul.
-The player joins Faramir's White Company and with the help of Gandalf and the Rangers manages to defeat Gothmog, Lieutenant of Morgul and second-in-command to the Witch-king of Angmar.
+The player joins Faramir's White Company and, with the help of Gandalf and the Rangers, manages to defeat Gothmog, Lieutenant of Morgul and second-in-command to the Witch-king of Angmar.